 In case you haven’t noticed, dill pickles are having a moment, and I am here for it!
-For whatever reason, over the past few months I’ve seen everything from dill pickle popcorn seasoning, to dill pickle ice cream, and even dill pickle candy canes – mostly on social media (oh Facebook, you always have the best, most relevant tea.
-That’s a joke.)
-Anyway, file the latter two under EW, but that dill pickle popcorn seasoning?
-Need!
+For whatever reason, over the past few months I’ve seen everything from dill pickle popcorn seasoning, to dill pickle ice cream, and even dill pickle candy canes.
+File the latter two under no thank you, but that dill pickle popcorn seasoning?
+That’s a need!

 I’m also filing Dill Pickle Tuna Salad under crave-worthy.
 Yes, craveable tuna salad!
 My mouth is watering thinking about the last bite I had of this easy, 5 ingredient tuna salad recipe that’s packed-to-the-max with minced dill pickles.
 It’s perfect for lunch.

-All that to say, I’ve been planning lunches more vs willy nilly snacking on whatever I’m making the kids, and tuna salad has been a fabulous, non-diety-tasting option.
+I’ve been more diligent about planning lunches lately, vs willy nilly snacking on whatever I’m making the kids, and tuna salad has been a fabulous, quick and tasty option.
 Tuna is low in fat, high in protein, and tuna salad is easy to make ahead of time – perfect for mason jar lunches!

 My current favorite spin is this Dill Pickle Tuna Salad.
 Like I said, it is craveable.
 Dill pickles tend to do that for for a recipe. ;) Albacore tuna, mayonnaise, minced dill pickles, dried or fresh dill, and green onions combine to make a zippy, zesty salad that’s super satisfying when scooped onto a bed of lettuce, in the center of a tomato, or in between two slices of toast if you’re looking for a more classic presentation.

-Just one step to this recipe – to a large bowl add a 5oz can tuna that’s been drained if needed, a scant 1/4 cup mayo (or more or less), 2 chopped green onions, 1/4 – 1/3 cup minced dill pickles, a small pinch dried dill OR a large pinch chopped fresh dill, and lots of freshly cracked pepper.
-Stir to combine then taste and add a little salt if you’d like.
+Just one step to this recipe – to a large bowl add a 5oz can tuna that’s been drained, if needed, plus mayonnaise, chopped green onions, minced dill pickles, a small pinch dried dill OR a large pinch chopped fresh dill, lots of freshly cracked pepper, and a pinch of salt.
+Stir to combine.

 This is the only brand of canned tuna I eat, by the way.
 I purchase at Costco, though HyVee, Target, Whole Foods, etc sells it too.
 FYI, the can says to not drain the liquid away from the tuna before using, but I do. #rebel

-I prefer to serve the tuna salad on top of a lettuce blend that includes arugula – the flavors play really nice, I think – though obviously feel free to enjoy however you’d like.
+I prefer to serve the tuna salad on top of a lettuce blend that includes arugula – the flavors play really nice – though obviously feel free to enjoy however you’d like.
 I hope you love this yummy, easy, dill pickley-take on tuna salad – enjoy!

 free email bonus!